 Course coordinator: Órla Ní Bhroin

-The MEd specialism in Education Leadership offers participants the opportunity to undertake a general study of the theory and practice of educational leadership.
-The course aims at enabling participants to understand and critique theories and practices of educational leadership in light of current research and professional experience.
-The integration of theory and practice is central to the course.
-This area of specialisation is not solely confined to those who work as school principals or hold middle management positions within schools; it will also be of benefit to do those in the educational sphere with an interest in leadership.
-Students will study three core modules in common with all our MEd students and three further modules in the area of Educational Leadership exploring issues regarding the policy and practice of educational leadership and management e.g. leadership practices, leading learning and professional learning communities.
+MEd in Educational Leadership is for teachers at all levels who seek, or are currently in, leadership roles.
+This course offers participants the opportunity to undertake a general study of the theory and practice of educational leadership.
+The course aims at enabling participants to understand and critique theories and practices of educational leadership in light of both current research and professional experience.
+The integration of theory and practice is fundamental to the course.
+Students will study three modules in educational leadership: Unpacking Leadership and Management in Education; Leading Learning in Schools and Leading in an Age of Accountability: Exploring Policy and Practice.

 Co-ordinator: Professor Catherine Furlong